Oprah Winfrey Reportedly Tried For Three Years To Score Sit-Down With Prince Harry & Meghan Markle

 Harry’s late mother, Princess Diana, spoke to Martin Bashir for a BBC One Panorama interview in 1995.
 The Princess of Wales answered questions on topics ranging from her bulimia, her unfaithfulness to Charles, his involvement with Camilla Parker-Bowles, the lack of support she felt from the royals, and her doubts over Charles’ future as King of England.

-During the interview, Diana was asked if she would be portrayed as retaliating at her husband and the royal family.
+During the interview, Diana was asked if she would be portrayed as retaliating against her husband and the royal family.
 She said she did not sit there speaking with resentment.
 Rather, she spoke with sadness over a marriage that did not work.

-Prince Andrew found himself on the end of backlash after agreeing to a sit-down with the BBC to discuss his relationship with pedophile Jeffrey Epstein in late 2019.
+While the media often works in the royals’ favor, sometimes it does not.
+Prince Andrew, for example, found himself the recipient of some backlash after agreeing to a sit-down with the BBC to discuss his relationship with Jeffrey Epstein.
 His lack of regret regarding their connection was seen as detrimental to his work for the monarchy.
-He stepped back from his royal duties because the scandal had become a disruption to the clan.
+He stepped back from his royal duties as a result.